PRODUCTS THAT PROTECT OUR ENVIRONMENT for the FUTURE

 - Enhancing the quality of life for farmers and society as a whole.

 Our plans include: installing a Methane Digester, Soybean Press, Wind Turbines, Solar Energy, Geothermal Loops, and a Biodiesel plant.
-Catoctin We are currently working with contracted companies (Red Barn Consultants and Lightning Whistle Solutions) to find energy grants and additional funding for these projects!
+We are currently working with contracted companies (Red Barn Consultants and Lightning Whistle Solutions) to find energy grants and additional funding for these projects.

-ELECTRICITY: A methanedigester is a series of processes in which microorganisms break down biodegradable material in the absence of oxygen, used for industrial or domestic purposes to manage waste and/or to release energy.
+ELECTRICITY: A methane digester is a series of processes in which microorganisms break down biodegradable material in the absence of oxygen, used for industrial or domestic purposes to manage waste and/or to release energy.
 This is where manure comes in!
 We will burn the methane in a converted internal combustion engine that will power an electric generator that will supply SMC with all our power needs.
-This process also produces a lot of extra heat that we will use to dry grain, and to heat the cow barn, milking parlour, and creamery offices!
-This project will be completed by 2013!
+This process also produces extra heat that we will use to dry grain, and to heat the cow barn, milking parlour, and creamery offices!

 WIND: Lightning Whistle Solutions is working to find out the amount of wind we have at SMC.
 We have a sustainable wind of 13MPH at 50' above the ground about 60 percent of the time.
 After acquiring the proper permits, we will begin working on purchasing a 300 kw wind turbine to place on the farm.